 To prevent personal injury, CSU Channel Islands prohibits the possession or use of any potentially dangerous weapon or explosives on University property.
-Firearms, ammunition, a knife with more than a two-inch blade, paint-ball guns, air guns, CO2 powered bb or pellet guns, spring-type weapons and slingshots and firecrackers are among prohibited items.
-Any prohibited weapons needed for employment or recreation must be checked in with the Department of Public Safety and stored there.
+Firearms, ammunition, a knife with more than a two-inch blade, paint-ball guns, air guns, CO2 powered BB or pellet guns, spring-type weapons and slingshots, and firecrackers are among prohibited items.
+All prohibited weapons needed for employment must be checked in with the Police Department and stored there.